klevoya/docs/docs/about/getting-started.md

 ---

 Hydra is an EOSIO smart contract testing framework that allows you to quickly get started with testing your smart contract code.
-Besides Hydra, installing additional software or running your own local blockchain node are **not** required.
+Besides Hydra, installing additional software or running your own local blockchain node is **not** required.

 ## Quick Start